hamza-faroooq/Swift-TopViewController/README.md

 * Use [Optional Binding](https://developer.apple.com/documentation/swift/optional) just in case if the controller is not found to prevent unintended behaviour of this extension.
 * Weather you are using Navigation controller or TabBar controller or simple presented controller, this extension will give the exact controller you want.

+### I uses this class for my own personal use, if you want to use some other methods or want to modify this class on your own, you can. :-)

 ## Contributions

 Your contributions are most welcomed.
 Do let me know if you find any kind of issue while using this file.
 Please open an issue to discuss that problem.
 Thanks